27 Warehouse Labor Cost Statistics for eCommerce Stores

 23. Warehousing accounts for 26.9% of transportation sector employment

-Warehousing and storage represents 26.9% of transportation employment, demonstrating the sector's significance within the broader logistics industry.
+Warehousing and storage represents 26.9% of transportation employment as of 2024, demonstrating the sector's significance within the broader logistics industry.
 This substantial employment share creates data opportunities for benchmarking performance and identifying optimization opportunities across the supply chain.
 Companies leveraging data analytics can identify outlier performance metrics and target improvement initiatives more effectively.

 24. Employment is 34% higher than pre-pandemic levels

 Warehousing employment in June 2024 stood 34% higher than pre-pandemic February 2020 levels, reflecting the permanent eCommerce demand shift accelerated by COVID-19.
 This expanded workforce creates richer data sets for performance analysis while also intensifying competition for qualified workers.
-Brands using Opensend's identity resolution technology can better understand cross-device customer behavior to optimize marketing spend and improve fulfillment demand forecasting accuracy.
+Brands using identity resolution technology can better understand cross-device customer behavior, improve audience addressability, and strengthen the signal quality behind marketing decisions.

 Future Trends in Warehouse Labor and Automation